un3481/ts-misc/README.md

 });
 ```

-This way, if the resulting Type-Guard does not match exactly with the type you targeted, this code will not compile.
+This way, if the resulting Type-Guard does not exactly match the type you targeted, this code will not compile.

-Then you can use your new Type-Guard like any other, pass ot around the code to wherever you want.
+Then you can use your new Type-Guard function like any other.
+Pass it around the code to wherever you want and execute it whenever you want.

 ```typescript
 import { is } from 'ts-misc'